 We have some big-ticket attractions in Calgary, and when you’re on a budget, you might have to be choosy.
 Choosing one attraction you could visit several times and purchasing a membership gives you a much better value for your dollar than paying for every visit.
 Your price per visit goes way down and you don’t need to feel like you have to stay at the attraction all day to get your money’s worth.
 Most places pay for a membership in about three visits.
 Of course, it requires a bigger chunk of money to start, but then you can enjoy the entertainment all summer long without reaching for your wallet again.
 If you’re just visiting and not in the market for a membership, be sure to check out what discounts and coupons are available.

-Heritage Park Historical Village is another top-notch attraction in Calgary and has both exciting special events filled with energy and quiet corners for a family picnic.
+Heritage Park Historical Village is another top-notch attraction in Calgary and has exciting special events filled with energy and quiet corners for a family picnic.
 It’s a charming place where membership gets you a whole year’s worth of fun (including special Christmas activities!).
 We love stopping by for a picnic and a turn on the classic Ferris wheel and it’s a great place to visit with out-of-town guests or grandparents.

 Playgrounds, Parks, and Water – Classic Summer Fun

 The area around Calgary is not known for its beaches and lakes.
 (I know they’re out there if you’re adventurous enough.)
 But there are enough playgrounds, parks, and water play within the city limits to satisfy any kid or kid at heart.
-We’ve made a list of some top-notch playgrounds in Calgary and other interesting parks for free fun in the summer sun!

-If you’re hoping for water play, Calgary’s wading pools and splash parks are free and the outdoor pools only charge a small fee.
+If you’re looking for water play, Calgary’s wading pools and splash parks are free and the outdoor pools only charge a small fee.
 Of course, you could always head to Sikome Lake and enjoy a day at the beach without leaving the city for only $10 per family.

 Festivals, Festivals, and More Festivals